pif-org/engineering-wiki/README.md

-# Engineering Wiki
+# Engineering Wiki 📚

 <aside>
-💡 NB: This help keep the engineering team on the same page by giving them a central location to store their processes, documentation, and projects.
+💡 NB: This helps keep the engineering team on the same page by giving them a central location to store their processes, documentation, and projects.
 By giving your whole company access to this wiki, everyone can keep track of the bigger picture.
 </aside>

 <br>

-> 👋 **Welcome to PIF’s Engineering team!** Our mission is to design, build, and maintain PIF’s core platform, app and features.
+> 👋 **Welcome to PIF’s Engineering team!** 🚀 Our mission is to design, build, and maintain PIF’s core platform, app, and features.

 <br>

-## Engineering Team
+## Engineering Team 👩‍💻👨‍💻
 | Section             | Team Members          |
 |---------------------|-----------------------|
 | Mobile              | Mubashir Asiyanbi     |